 - Check the ‘What’s on’ listings for family-friendly activities to do at the museum

 5. Tate Liverpool

-There is also a free play for children to play and with ever changing exhibits its a trip that can be repeated time and time again without the kids getting bored.
+There is also a free play area for children to enjoy.
+Plus with ever changing exhibits its a trip that can be repeated time and time again without the kids getting bored.
 Watch out for their special activities at the weekend and in the school holidays too.

 6. Big Wheel